EnergyTransition/ESDL-gitbook/introduction.md

 * to monitor the evolution of an energy system: multiple ESDL snapshots of a certain area over time provide insight in the evolution of an energy system.
 * as a format to share data relevant to energy systems or the energy transition.
 Examples:
   * CO2 emissions per energy carrier
-  * Technology factsheets for specific components, brands, types \(e.g. a heatpump factsheet that describes its typical parameters\)
+  * Technology factsheets for specific components, brands, types \(e.g. a heat pump factsheet that describes its typical parameters\)
   * Cost information of assets, or expected cost developments in future
-  * Standard configurations or templates of typical parts of the energy system \(e.g. a house with a heatpump, solar panels and an EV charging station\)
+  * Standard configurations or templates of typical parts of the energy system \(e.g. a house with a heat pump, solar panels and an EV charging station\)

 ##